olahop/city-bike-dsl/README.md

 - [Eclipse Modelling Framework (EMF)](https://www.eclipse.org/modeling/emf/) - Used to build a model of the city bike domain as the foundation of the DSL
 - [Sirius](https://www.eclipse.org/sirius/) - Used to create custom graphical modeling workbenches
+- [FontAwesome](https://fontawesome.com/icons?d=gallery) - Used to find custom icons for diagrams and threes

 ```
 TODO: andre teknologier benyttet?